-As of January 1, 2008, North Carolina helmet laws were changed to require any person who was operating or riding on a motorcycle or moped to wear a safety helmet that is in compliance with Federal Motor Vehicle Safety Standard (FMVSS) 218.
+As of Jan.
+1, 2008, North Carolina helmet laws were changed to require any person operating or riding on a motorcycle or moped to wear a safety helmet that is in compliance with Federal Motor Vehicle Safety Standard (FMVSS) 218.
 Violations of the law call for penalties that include the payment of a fine and numerous court costs.

-- Thick Inner Liner: FMVSS 218 compliant motorcycle safety helmets will have a firm inner liner of polystyrene foam that is about one inch thick.
-In some helmets this may covered by a comfort liner, but you can feel the thickness.
-Non-compliant helmets normally contain no liner or a thin soft foam padding.
+- Thick inner liner: FMVSS 218-compliant motorcycle safety helmets will have a firm inner liner of polystyrene foam that is about 1 inch thick.
+In some helmets, this may be covered by a comfort liner, but you can feel the thickness.
+Noncompliant helmets normally contain no liner or thin soft foam padding.

-- DOT Sticker: Compliant motorcycle safety helmets will have the symbol "DOT" permanently installed by the manufacturer on the back of the helmet.
-Some "novelty type" helmets are supplied with a separate "DOT" sticker or one can be purchased separately and placed on the helmet by the motorcyclists.
+- DOT sticker: Compliant motorcycle safety helmets will have the symbol “DOT” permanently installed by the manufacturer on the back of the helmet.
+Some “novelty type” helmets are supplied with a separate “DOT” sticker or one can be purchased separately and placed on the helmet by the motorcyclist.
 This does not make this a compliant helmet.

-While helmets help to limit the severity of head and brain injuries, there are many other types of injuries that can happen to victims.
+While helmets help limit the severity of head and brain injuries, many other types of injuries can happen to victims.
 If you or a loved one has been injured in a serious motorcycle accident, it is important that you contact a qualified personal injury lawyer as soon as possible.
-At the Law Offices of Wade E. Byrd, P.A., we commit ourselves to securing the maximum level of compensation available for your case.
+At the Law Offices of Wade E. Byrd P.A. in Fayetteville, we will commit ourselves to securing the maximum level of compensation available for your case.

-Seek the Advice of a Respected North Carolina Motorcycle Accident Attorney
+Seek The Advice Of A Respected Motorcycle Accident Attorney

 Contact our office today to discuss your case with Mr. Byrd.
 We offer a free case review where you can get your initial questions answered and learn more about your legal options.
-You can reach us by phone at 910-323-2555 or send us an e-mail to schedule a consultation.
-All motorcycle injury cases we accept are handled on a contingency fee basis, so you won't pay any attorneys' fees unless we secure compensation for you.
+You can reach us by phone at 910-779-3135 or send us an email to schedule a consultation.
+We handle all motorcycle injury cases on a contingency fee basis so you won’t pay any attorneys’ fees unless we secure compensation for you.